-The General Studies Dual Credit Degree Program offers Southampton High School students the opportunity to earn both a high school diploma and an associate's degree at the conclusion of their senior year.
+The General Studies Dual Enrollment Degree Program offers Southampton High School students the opportunity to earn both a high school diploma and an associate's degree at the conclusion of their senior year.
 Students would earn 61 hours of college credit by taking several dual credit courses throughout high school plus some summer classes.
 Students enrolled in this program must meet the criteria outlined under Dual Enrollment.

-Early Childhood SCED Code: 19153 CTE Code: 8285 Grade Level: 11th Credit: 2 Education I DC
+Early ChildhoodSCED Code: 19153CTE Code: 8285Grade Level: 11thCredit: 2Education I DE

 This course offers two credits over one year in the Child Care Program.
 Students in this course develop skills and knowledge needed in working with young children through curriculum studies and on-the-job training in the Southampton High School Preschool Center.
 Employment skills and knowledge of child development principles are stressed while preparing students for childcare entry level jobs or for a background for students entering college to pursue careers working with children.
 This course fulfills the requirements for CHD 120, CHD 145, CHD 205, and EDU 235 at CCC.
 There are tuition fees associated with this course which must be made to Southampton County Public Schools.
-For more information, contact the school counselor.
+For more information, contact your school counselor.

-Early Childhood SCED Code: 19153 CTE Code: 8286 Grade Level: 12th Credit: 2 Education II DC
+Early ChildhoodSCED Code: 19153CTE Code: 8286Grade Level: 12thCredit: 2Education II DE